scepman/scepman-docs/docs/other/troubleshooting/certifried.md

 - SCEPman certificates cannot be used for Certifried attacks in most cases
 - Using SCEPman helps to mitigate Certifried attacks, because contrary to Microsoft CA certificates, SCEPman CA certificates usually need not to be in the NTAuth store
 - Microsoft's patch will not affect SCEPman installations in most cases.
+In these cases, enabling Full Enforcement mode is a good idea.

 ## Consequences of Microsoft's Patch